xamry/notes/Data Engineering/OLAP.md

 In drill-down data is fragmented into smaller parts.
 It is the opposite of the rollup process.

 ## Slice
+Here, one dimension is selected, and a new sub-cube is created.

 ## Dice

 ## Pivot (rotate)